 So, is Disneyland even worth visiting with all these restrictions?
 It’s an enthusiastic “YES” from me.
 While the current version of Disneyland is stripped down to the basics – attractions, food, and shopping – it was simply magical for me to just be inside Walt’s park.

-I am not sure I would recommend Disneyland in its current state for a first visit or a once-in-a-lifetime vacation, but for locals (the only people allowed in the parks right now anyway), it’s a relief to have this iconic California landmark back open.
+I am not sure I would recommend Disneyland in its current state for a first visit or a once-in-a-lifetime vacation, but for locals it’s a relief to have this iconic California landmark back open.